mcdominik/turboalias/README.md

 ---

 <div align="center">
-Made with ❤️ for shell enthusiasts
+Made with ❤️ for unix enthusiasts
 </div>